 In May 2016, GM announced another major vehicle recall, this one related to the front upper control arms of a variety of 2016-2017 models.
 The recall includes almost 5,000 Chevrolet, GMC, and Cadillac trucks and SUVs.

-According to GM, the vehicle’s’ control arms may separate from the bushing due to inadequate welds.
+According to GM, the vehicle’s control arms may separate from the bushing due to inadequate welds.
 The potential result?
 A compromised steering system and an increased risk of crashing.

-News sources like Tucson News Now report that the replacement parts are not yet available, though GM will notify affected owners by mail when they are.
+Replacement parts are not yet available, though GM will notify affected owners by mail when they are.

 If you drive a GM vehicle, including Chevrolet, Buick, GMC, Cadillac, Pontiac, Oldsmobile, Saturn, Hummer, or SAAB, visit: gm.com/recalls and enter your VIN for important recall information.
 If a recall has been issued for your vehicle, take your vehicle to the specified dealership.
 The repairs will be performed for free.